-Originally about 6,000 underground tombs located in this ancient city of the dead that dates back to 7th century BC to 3rd century BC, only about a dozen tombs are open to visitors at a time.
+Originally about 6,000 underground tombs located in this ancient city of the dead that dates back to the 7th century BC to the 3rd century BC, only about a dozen tombs are open to visitors at a time.

 When visiting you press a button to turn on the light to admire the ancient masterpieces.
 The light automatically turns off after a period to further preserve the fragile paintings.
 The openings of the tombs alternate in order to preserve their delicate paintings are thousands of years old.
-For repeat visitors this can mean entering tombs that were previously closed.
+For repeat visitors, this can mean entering tombs that were previously closed.

-Near the Etruscan Necropolis is the town of Tarquinia, named after the ancient Etruscan King Lucius Tarquinius Superbus (Tarquin the Proud) that once reigned over Rome from 534-510 BC until the popular uprising of Rome in 509 BC that deposed of the King and became a Republic.
+Near the Etruscan Necropolis is the town of Tarquinia, named after the ancient Etruscan King Lucius Tarquinius Superbus (Tarquin the Proud) who once reigned over Rome from 534-510 BC until the popular uprising of Rome in 509 BC that deposed of the King and became a Republic.

-The National Museum of Tarquinia located inside the 15th century Palazzo Vitelleschi houses a vast collection of Etruscan sarcophagi, pottery, coins, jewelry, frescoes, sculptures, and various artifacts discovered inside the many tombs during archaeological digs.
+The National Museum of Tarquinia located inside the 15th-century Palazzo Vitelleschi houses a vast collection of Etruscan sarcophagi, pottery, coins, jewelry, frescoes, sculptures, and various artifacts discovered inside the many tombs during archaeological digs.

 The Etruscans buried a wealth of personal belongings and treasures of the deceased inside the tomb.
 Often multiple family members shared the same tomb and their personal belongings were buried with them.
-Most of what we know about Etruscans are from the finds inside their tombs that painted a picture of their lives and history.
+Most of what we know about Etruscans is from the finds inside their tombs that painted a picture of their lives and history.

 Not far from Tarquinia is the historic town of Tuscania (not to be confused with the region of Tuscany)

-According to legends, Tuscania was founded by Ascanius – son of Aeneas, a Greco-Roman demigod Trojan hero and mentioned in Homer’s Illiad, and later considered the ancestors of Romans after he traveled to the Italian peninsula.
+According to legends, Tuscania was founded by Ascanius – son of Aeneas, a Greco-Roman demigod Trojan hero mentioned in Homer’s Illiad, and later considered the ancestors of Romans after he traveled to the Italian peninsula.
 Among the many legends of Ascanius’ origin, one legend according to Livy, Ascanius may have been born in Italy.
 Another legend attributes Tusco – the son of Hercules and Araxes – as the founder of Tuscania.

 In Italy, there is never a shortage of legends and mysteries surrounding its ancient towns, but one thing we know for sure is that it’s been around since the Neolithic age (roughly 12,000 years ago), and Tuscania played an important role in Etruria and became a maritime trade center due to its strategic position.
 Eventually in around 280 BC Tuscania was absorbed by the Romans and became a Roman town in 88 BC.